JakeT23cool/TATH/README.md

 10. paste the data into the session cookies prompt when you run the program

 ## Completing the test
-9. Go to the test that that you want to do (remember - individual test!) or when using the 'a' flag the test at the start of the topic.
+9. Go to the test that that you want to do (remember - individual test!) or when using the 'a' flag go to the test at the start of the topic.

 10. click the mobile 'share' icon (this will copy the link)